 The Dukes’ Club Collaborative is a national trainee collaborative for colorectal surgery.
 This has been founded by The Dukes’ Club Committee to facilitate national research led by colorectal trainees.

-The first study, CLOSE-IT, investigating time to ileostomy closure after anterior resection for rectal cancer and exploring reasons for the delay, with prospective data collection completed recruiting in 2018.
+The first study, CLOSE-IT, investigating time to ileostomy closure after anterior resection for rectal cancer and exploring reasons for the delay has now been published in Colorectal Disease.

 DAMASCUS is an international, prospective study aiming to investigate the international variability in the presentation and index management of acute diverticulitis, and whether there is an association between index management and short and medium-term clinical outcomes.